 Exercise 4 - Wrapping the Victim.

 Unlike capture, you only want 1 full wrap of the whip around the object.
 Duct tape a bulky pillow to the post.
 Now practice having the whip wrap around the post and pillow.
 This time, you do not want to have the tip overlap.
 Again the force is mostly in the tip, but it will be slightly distributed through the length of the impact area and reduce the force by the length of the whip divided by the portion wrapping the object, but still, 50% of the force will be focused in the tip.
-If a live subject this is extremely painful and will always leave a striation.
+If a live subject, this is extremely painful and will always leave a striation.
 You will have to swing sideways to affect a wrap, but this should be only a flick of the wrist, not a wild arm swing.
 This will prevent you from having the whip hit you on the return if you miss the target.

 Do’s and Don’ts

 Until you are an expert, always wear protective clothing and goggles to shield yourself.
 The backlash of the whip WILL cause real harm and could be very cutting.
-Never wear sandals or use the whip in bare feet, the natural landing point back is at the ground by the end of your arm.
+Never wear sandals or use the whip in bare feet; the natural landing point back is at the ground by the end of your arm.

 Make sure you start again with the lowest intensity and most control you have when starting a session.
 Even a light strike from a whip is many times more painful than a belt or switch.
 Most pain sluts will enjoy a slow build-up during a whipping session.
-An explosive climax of impacts may be interesting but not every recipient can take this; the person administering the abuse must take this carefully into account.
-Even if you ramp up the intensity it is best to wind down gently, ending casually.
-Whipping is exhausting for both administer and recipient; if done properly, it will leave both parties drained and delighted.
+An explosive climax of impacts may be interesting, but not every recipient can take this; the person administering the abuse must take this carefully into account.
+Even if you ramp up the intensity, it is best to wind down gently, ending casually.
+Whipping is exhausting for both administer and the recipient; if done properly, it will leave both parties drained and delighted.